billsportsmaps.com

 nfl_1978season_helmets_map_post.gif

-Ever since I put SiteMeter up on my blogroll, I have kept an eye on which posts of mine generate the most traffic.
-The NFL/ Gridiron Football category is pretty popular.
-And since I have pretty much stopped following the NFL (except for when my hapless Buffalo Bills are on), and have no desire to delve deeply into the over-commercialized miasma that is the NFL today, I decided to whip up a map from the halcyon days of the late 1970’s in the NFL. [ If anyone wants me to do another one, with a specific NFL season in mind, don't hesitate to put in a comment. ]
+Since I have pretty much stopped following the NFL (except for when my hapless Buffalo Bills are on), and have no desire to delve deeply into the over-commercialized miasma that is the NFL today, I decided to whip up a map from the halcyon days of the late 1970′s in the NFL.

 Thanks to the Helmet Helmets Helmets site {Click here}.